How to Choose the Best Air Conditioner for Your Home

 Before you buy an air conditioning unit for your home, you should weigh the following options:

 - How Many Rooms Need Cooling: Determine the number of rooms you need to be cooled.
-For smaller or rented spaces, portable air conditioners or window a/c units can be a more practical choice.
+For smaller or rented spaces, portable air conditioners or window air conditioning units can be a more practical choice.
 For larger homes, centralized air conditioning is best.

 - Insulation: Poorly insulated places allow for heat and cooling to easily escape.
 Investing in some more insulation for your attic can help keep your overall cooling costs down.